 The New £10 Note

-NOTE: Based on information from the Bank of England website but no longer available there.
+NOTE: Based on information posted on the Bank of England website in 2000.

 © The Governor and Company of the Bank of England 2000